ukitgroup/mass-labeling/docs/user_guide.md

 Sliders are not updated automatically.
 It means that an administrator needs to generate a slider again if the user labeled more data.

-Sliders provide the following info: a labeled image, scores (classes) which an assessor chosed for it, assessor's average score, model score, error.
-Here an assessor's average score is calculated as an average for all scores given by all assessors, a model score is a number which was uploaded into the database using the import procedure (see the [CLI import guide](cli/import)) and it is implied that it corresponds to some ML model, and an error is a difference between an assessor's average score and model score.
-If an image model score equals 0, both the error and model score values would be displayed as '-'.
+Sliders provide the following info: a labeled image, rates (classes) which an assessor chosed for it, assessor's average rate, model rate, error.
+Here an assessor's average rate is calculated as an average for all rates given by all assessors, a model rates is a number which was uploaded into the database using the import procedure (see the [CLI import guide](cli/import)) and it is implied that it corresponds to some ML model, and an error is a difference between an assessor's average rate and model rate.
+If an image model rate equals 0, both the error and model rate values would be displayed as '-'.

 A slider contains only images which were labeled by a chosen user.
-Each image can be associated with not more than one model score.
-So, the re-import of the scores will update those scores.
+Each image can be associated with not more than one model rate.
+So, the re-import of the rates will update those rates.

 ###### Assessment settings

 This settings category allows an administrator to:
 - add new assessment tasks,
-- change assessment task parameters, i.e. user checks limit, random/deterministic way of showing images, datasets included in the task, change the task description and assessor guide (see the [Create the assessment task workflow](create_the_assessment_task_workflow)),
+- change assessment task parameters, i.e. user views limit, random/deterministic way of showing images, datasets included in the task, change the task description and assessor guide (see the [Create the assessment task workflow](create_the_assessment_task_workflow)),
 - activate a task, i.e. set some task as current.